trincadev/koboldcpp/README.md

 - add an updated online version on HuggingFace, Cloudflare or AWS
 - move from pytorch to onnxruntime (if possible)
-- refactor frontend with something more modern (e.g. vuejs)
+- refactor frontend with something more modern (e.g. vuejs, gradio)
+- improve documentation, backend tests
 - refactor css style with tailwindcss
 - add more e2e tests with playwright